handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 }
 ```

-After 48 hours worth of blocks, the owner can redeem the `TRANSFER` output to a `FINALIZE` output, completing the transfer to the new owner.
+After 48 hours worth of blocks, the original owner can redeem the `TRANSFER` output to a `FINALIZE` output, completing the transfer to the new address.

-To help prevent the theft of names, during this 48 hour window, the owner can redeem the `TRANSFER` to a `REVOKE` output.
-This renders the name's output forever
-unspendable, and puts the name back up for bidding.
+To help prevent the theft of names, during this 48 hour window, the previous owner can redeem the `TRANSFER` to a `REVOKE` output.
+This renders the name's output forever unspendable, and puts the name back up for bidding. `REVOKE` is intended to be a last-resort option.

 ### Params